 Brooks Webb took over the Commodores’ director of operations position entering the 2017 season after spending the previous five years with USA Baseball.
-The 2020 season is his fourth on West End.
+The 2021 season is his fifth on West End.

 During his time with Team USA, he led the 15U National Team to two gold medal finishes internationally, including the 15U program’s first-ever gold medal in 2013 at the Pan American Championships in Barranquilla, Colombia.